-When I’m looking for a great name for my new dog, I always turned to mythology first, especially Greek female dog names.
+When I’m looking for a great name for my new dog, I always turned to mythology first.
+I especially love Greek female dog names!

 While Greek mythology is one of my favorites, there are also some fabulous Roman counterpart names as well, so we’ve included a section with those, too.

 Start with my top 10 favorites for each category.
 If you don’t find one you love there, just keep reading for even longer lists!

 Related: 20 Beautiful Celtic Dog Names